Trade directory · Fresno metro · California

 1

-Document 4 years of journey-level experience in landscaping work, or qualify through combination of experience and education.
-Technical education can substitute for up to 3 years of required experience.
+Document 4 years of journey-level experience in landscaping work, or equivalent combination of education and experience as defined by CSLB regulations.

 2